Canon 680/681 SETUP, XL & XXL genuine tanks - How to refill

 5) Wait about 20 seconds for the ink level to drop, then inject few more ml and repeat this couple of times or until the tank is full (ink level not dropping).

 6) Plug the ink hole and clean the area around the plug using damp tissue (if inky)

-...then apply a strip of tape over the plug and part way down both sides of the tank to protect the plug from getting knocked out in the printer.
-Make sure the tank is clean and dry and test the tape sticks to it ok.
+...then apply a strip of tape over the plug and part way down both sides of the tank.
+This is optional, but gives the plug extra protection from falling out.
+Make sure the ink tank is clean and dry and test the tape sticks to it ok.
 Quality masking tape works well.

 Please note: Sticky or masking tape does not make a reliable seal on it's own (without a plug).
 Most tape glues will dissolve in contact with ink and the tape will come off before long.
 Don't even try!

 7) Check the tank for leaks.
 Remove the outlet clip and place ink tank in upright position over something it can drip into.
 Few drops is fine, but if ink keeps dripping out, there is a problem - more than likely the plug seal.
 Don't install a leaking tank!